Here are the 63 startups that launched today at Y Combinator’s S18 Demo Day 1

 Inokyo wants to be the indie Amazon Go, with a cashierless autonomous retail store.
 Cameras track what you grab from shelves, and with a single QR scan of the app on your way in and out of the store, you’re charged for what you’ve picked up.

-The first store is now open on Mountain View’s Castro Street selling an array of kombuchas, snacks, protein powders and bath products.
+The first store is now open on Mountain View’s Castro Street, selling an array of kombuchas, snacks, protein powders and bath products.

 Tenderd

-Based in Dubai and serving the entire Middle East and North African region, Tenderd is an on demand marketplace for heavy equipment like bulldozers and cranes.
+Based in Dubai and serving the entire Middle East and North African region, Tenderd is an on-demand marketplace for heavy equipment like bulldozers and cranes.
 Think of it as the Uber for heavy equipment.
 The company began when the company’s founder left San Francisco to run the family business in the United Arab Emirates because of a family emergency.
 When he took the wheel, he steered the company toward what he realized was the most profitable business — renting out the heavy equipment.
-However, the process was so slow and cumbersome that the seasoned Bay Area launched Tenderd to solve his — and the region’s — problem.
+However, the process was so slow and cumbersome that the seasoned Bay Area resident launched Tenderd to solve his — and the region’s — problem.

 Momentus